-This Investment Policy will be reviewed at least once a year or as required in the event of legislative changes or extreme market changes.
-Should any legislative change occur, any inconsistencies will prevail over the Policy, and Council will immediately initiate a Policy review.

-All changes to this Investment Policy are to be reported to Council as soon as practicable with any amendments to the Investment Policy to ultimately be by way of Council resolution.
+- 5.14.1 The Policy will be reviewed at least once a year or as required in the event of legislative changes or extreme market changes.
+Should any legislative change occur, any inconsistencies will prevail over the Policy, and Council will immediately initiate a Policy review. - 5.14.2 All changes to the Policy are to be reported to Council as soon as practicable with any amendments to the Policy to ultimately be by way of Council resolution.